Addict attacked his wife while weaning himself off heroin and crack-cocaine

 A drug-addict attacked his wife while he has been trying to wean himself off heroin and crack-cocaine during an “early mid-life crisis”.

-Chesterfield magistrates’ court heard on November 7 how Mathew Mackinson, 38, of Woodland Way, Old Tupton, Chesterfield, assaulted his wife at their marital home on Worcester Close, Clay Cross.
+Chesterfield magistrates’ court heard on November 7 how Matthew Makinson, 38, of Woodland Way, Old Tupton, Chesterfield, assaulted his wife at their marital home on Worcester Close, Clay Cross.

-Prosecuting solicitor Becky Allsop told a previous hearing Mackinson’s wife revealed that the defendant has been struggling with a drug addiction and he’s been trying to stop using heroin and crack-cocaine.
+Prosecuting solicitor Becky Allsop told a previous hearing Makinson’s wife revealed that the defendant has been struggling with a drug addiction and he’s been trying to stop using heroin and crack-cocaine.

 Mrs Allsop said: “He came into the bedroom and told her to shut up and she was seated on the bed and he pushed her to the chest and she fell backwards.